Lilla-Kavecsanszki/downwarddog/README.md

 In this project Github issues were used to create the User stories and groupped into Epics, in a Github Project.
 This served as the Agile tool.
 The issues' development was managed through a Kanban board.
 Currently, all the issues have been marked as "Done”.

-For easy access, you can find the Epics, Issues/ User Stories with their Acceptance Criterias and Kanban board [HERE](https://github.com/users/Lilla-Kavecsanszki/projects/5).
+For easy access, you can find the Epics, Issues/ User Stories with their Acceptance Criteria and Kanban board [HERE](https://github.com/users/Lilla-Kavecsanszki/projects/5).

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)